 One of the unique features is that of a multi-site installation.
 So if you are connected to a network, you can easily have its functionality across different websites.

-The premium version gives you support for handling more data, tables which you can edit and most importantly responsive tables.
+The premium version gives you support for handling more data, tables that you can edit, and most importantly responsive tables.

 Some of the standout features include:

 - Report builder tool add-on, which can help you create Doc files straight from your WordPress website.

 - It offers Responsive tables, which look amazing on mobile and tablet devices.

 - Front-end tables look the same as that of the back-end where you put your data.
 This feature makes creating the table easier.